Mayo-Radiology-Informatics-Lab/conflare/README.md

 Put your `.pdf` documents in the directory specified in `configs/paths.py` and run the following. (default: `DOCUMENT_DIR = "./data/documents"`)

+Look at the `main.py` file for how to use the repo in details.
 Example:

 ```python